huggingface/distil-whisper/README.md

     device=device,
 )
 ```

+The argument `max_new_tokens` controls the maximum number of generated tokens *per-chunk*.
+In the typical speech setting,
+we have no more than 3 words spoken per-second.
+Therefore, for a 15-second input, we have at most 45 words (approx 60 tokens).
+We set the maximum number of generated tokens per-chunk to 128 to truncate any possible hallucinations that occur at the
+end of the segment.
+These tokens get removed at the chunk borders using the long-form chunking transcription algorithm,
+so it is more efficient to truncate them directly during generation to avoid redundant generation steps in the decoder.

 Now, let's load a long-form audio sample.
 Here, we use an example of concatenated samples from the LibriSpeech corpus: